Cornstalks on the Gate for Halloween

 • 2/3 cup (4 oz.) currants.

-Preheat the oven to 425 degrees.
+Preheat the oven to375 degrees.
 Divide the dough into 12 parts and form into buns.
 Place the buns on a greased cookie sheet.
-Brush them throughly with a “wash” made from the remaining egg, mixed with a little milk.
+Brush them thoroughly with a “wash” made from the remaining egg, mixed with a little milk.
 They may be arranged so they are barely touching.
 Let rise again in a warm place, until nearly double.
-Bake on the middle rack of the oven, for about 14 minutes.
-Brush with the boiled suger-water glaze.
+Bake on the middle rack of the oven, for 12 to 14 minutes.
+Brush with the boiled sugar-water glaze.

 Freezing Runner Beans